 Grimoire of souls is a mutli-episode game released for mobile phones.
 Each adventure in the game featured chapters taken from other games in the series, such as an episode recreating sections of Portrait of Ruin.

 Charlotte is one of the starting characters in Harmony of Despair, her one non-continuity appearance so far.
 Of course, this whole game is a flight-of-fancy, non-continuity adventure, so nothing that happened in the game actually had any effect on the greater continuity

 Playing as Charlotte:

-Unlike John and Eric in Bloodlines where the two characters take seperate journeys through the castle, Portrait of Ruin puts Charlotte and Johnathan on screen at the same time; they share the same magic and health but one is always in the "lead".
-They can also team up for more powerful attacks and aid each other in exploration, creating an interesting gameplay dynamic unique in the Castlevania series.
+Unlike John and Eric in Bloodlines where the two characters take separate journeys through the castle, Portrait of Ruin puts Charlotte and Johnathan on screen at the same time; they share the same magic and health but one is always in the "lead".
+They can also team up for more powerful attacks and aid each other in exploration, creating an interesting game play dynamic unique in the Castlevania series.